-An unusually versatile musician, Teddy Abrams is Music Director of the Louisville Orchestra.
-Now in his eighth season, Teddy has fostered interdisciplinary collaborations with the Louisville Ballet and Speed Art Museum, and led Louisville’s cultural response to the pandemic with the Lift Up Lou initiative.
-Among other works, the 2021-22 season includes the world premieres of Teddy’s new piano concerto written for Yuja Wang.
+An unusually versatile musician, Teddy Abrams is the widely acclaimed Music Director of the Louisville Orchestra.
+Now in his eighth season as Music Director, Teddy has fostered interdisciplinary collaborations with the Louisville Ballet and Speed Art Museum, and lead Louisville’s cultural response to the pandemic with the Lift Up Lou initiative.
+Among other works, the 2021-22 season includes the world premieres of Teddy’s new piano concerto written for Yuja Wang and a concerto for timba band and orchestra composed by GRAMMY winner Dafnis Prieto.
 His rap-opera, The Greatest: Muhammad Ali, premiered in 2017, celebrating Louisville’s hometown hero with an all-star cast that included Rhiannon Giddens and Jubilant Sykes, as well as Jecorey “1200” Arthur, with whom he started the Louisville Orchestra Rap School.
+Abrams’ work with the Louisville Orchestra has been profiled on CBS Sunday Morning, NPR, The Wall Street Journal, PBS’ Articulate, and the PBS NewsHour.
 In recognition of his groundbreaking work, Teddy Abrams was named Musical America’s 2022 Conductor of the Year.

-As a guest conductor, Teddy has worked with such distinguished ensembles as the Los Angeles Philharmonic and the Chicago, San Francisco, National, Houston, Pacific, Indianapolis, Milwaukee, Vancouver, Colorado, Utah, and Phoenix Symphonies.
+As a guest conductor, Teddy has worked with such distinguished ensembles as the Los Angeles Philharmonic; the Chicago, San Francisco, National, Houston, Pacific, Indianapolis, Milwaukee, Vancouver, Colorado, Utah, and Phoenix Symphonies; Saint Paul Chamber Orchestra; and the Sarasota and Florida Orchestras.
 Internationally, he has worked with the Royal Scottish National Orchestra, Orchestre Philharmonique du Luxembourg, and the Malaysian Philharmonic.
-He served as Assistant Conductor of the Detroit Symphony from 2012 to 2014.
+He served as Assistant Conductor of the Detroit Symphony from 2012-2014.
 From 2008 to 2011, Abrams was the Conducting Fellow and Assistant Conductor of the New World Symphony.

 “I feel like I am a part of the lineage of soul music.
-My guiding force throughout my creative process is: ‘What would Aretha say?
+My guiding force throughout my creative process is ‘What would Aretha say?
 What would Otis say?’
 It’s not a retro or throwback by any means.
-This music is me: classic elements, timeless melodies, and lyrics from my soul and experience.”
+This music is me: classic elements, timeless melodies, and lyrics from my soul and experience.
+We need that right now.
+We need real music now more than ever.”